 Initiated in early 2001, JGCRI brings together the intersecting interests of Pacific Northwest National Laboratory and the University of Maryland.
 Staff at the Joint Institute are focused on developing new opportunities to train university students in five different research programs:

 - Climate Impacts and Adaptation

 In addition, the Joint Institute focuses on developing dialogues around global change issues, across disciplines and national boundaries, and among diverse socio-economic stakeholders.

 JGCRI staff are part of the Pacific Northwest National Laboratory, with Research Affiliate status at the University of Maryland.
-Organizationally, the Institute falls under the Fundamental and Computational Sciences Directorate of PNNL and the Division of Research at UMD.
+Organizationally, the Institute falls under the Earth and Biological Sciences Directorate of PNNL and the Division of Research at UMD.

 Please follow the links above for more information on our staff, research activities and publications.